Interreligious Coordinating Council in Israel

+History

 In 2015, ICCI became associated with Rabbis for Human Rights.

 An umbrella organization, ICCI works with about sixty Jewish, Muslim, and Christian organizations in Israel.
 Included are Jewish-Arab groups, various interfaith forums, institutes, universities, and museums.
 The ICCI also associates with several international institutions: Religions for Peace, affiliated with the United Nations; and the International Council of Christians and Jews, a group which also fosters dialogue between Jews, Christians, and Muslims.

-The ICCI was founded by its first director Rabbi Dr. Ron Kronish, who retired in 2015.
-Educated in America (Brandeis, Hebrew Union College, Harvard), he has since 1980 served the community in Jerusalem, where he resides.
+The ICCI was founded by its first director, Rabbi Dr. Ron Kronish, who retired in 2015–2016.
+Educated at Brandeis University, Hebrew Union College-Jewish Institute of Religion, and Harvard Graduate School of Education, he has lived in Jerusalem since 1979.
 He also writes and blogs in the media.
 ICCI found a new director, Yonatan Shefa, a resident of the Jerusalem area.
-A veteran of human rights and community action work, he also studies at Yeshiva Sulam Ya'akov for the rabbinate.
+He has a track record as an activist, both in various professional capacities and as a volunteer, he also studies at Yeshiva Sulam Ya'akov for the rabbinate.
 Originally from Toronto, he's a graduate of McGill University, with a masters from the Kennedy School of Government at Harvard University.
 ICCI's organization is supported by the staff and works in consultation with Council trustees.